• Our fresh fruit and produce is sourced from local suppliers.

 • Try to limit processed fatty meats (such as sausages) and delicatessen meats (such as salami) as these are usually high in fat (particularly saturated fat) and sodium (salt).

-• Choose reduced, low or no fat dairy products* such as milk, yoghurt (plain or fruit flavoured), custard, hard, sliced or grated cheese, cottage cheese, ricotta, fat feta and light cream cheese.
+• Choose reduced, low or no fat dairy products* such as milk, yogurt (plain or fruit flavored), custard, hard, sliced or grated cheese, cottage cheese, ricotta, fat feta and light cream cheese.

 • Reduced fat ricotta cheese whipped with a little icing sugar, fruit or low or reduced fat milk is a good substitute for cream.

 * Children under two years of age need full cream milk and dairy products for extra energy (The Australian Dietary Guidelines – www.eatforhealth.gov.au).
 After they turn two, you can introduce children to reduced-fat milk and dairy products.
 Reduced-fat dairy products will be appropriate for most children aged two or older.

 • Eggs are a versatile and highly nutritious food.
 They contain good quality protein, healthy fats (including omega-3 fats) and eleven different vitamins and minerals.

 • The Heart Foundation advises that having six eggs (48g-50g eggs) each week, as part of a healthy balanced diet low in saturated fat, will not increase the risk of cardiovascular disease.

 • As a replacement for butter, use margarines and spreads made from canola, sunflower or olive oil.